Nitro4542/mc-mod-tools/README.md

 ## File format/structure explained

-As this is an alpha project, you can only create and read an info.txt at the moment.
-Later you can add mods.
+As this is an alpha project, you can only back up your existing mods at the moment.
+You'll be able to add mods later.